ESA-WEED-project/eo_processing/README.md

 ## explanation on settings for S1/S2 processing pipelines
 By default, all required settings are automatically loaded for a chosen `provider` (`terrascope`, `creodias`, `cdse`).
 All default settings are set in `src/eo_processing/config/settings.py`.
 Settings are comprised of:
-- `collection_options` set the standard EO data collections for processing
+- `collection_options` set the standard EO data collections for processing.
+Available for Sentinel 1 & 2, manual for PlanetScope.
-- `processing_options` that steer the methodological workflow for EO time series data extraction, VI generation & feature generation (temporal aggregation)
+- `processing_options` that steer the methodological workflow for EO time series data extraction, VI generation & feature generation (temporal aggregation).
+Available for Sentinel (1 & 2) & PlanetScope.
-- `job_options` that steer the OpenEO job that runs the workflow
+- `job_options` that steer the OpenEO job that runs the workflow.
+Available for Sentinel 1 & 2, manual for PlanetScope.

 how to best define the `processing_options` in a call
 - use pre-defined settings for `raw_extraction` (generation of raw reflectance/sigma naught time series cubes), `vi_generation` (time series cubes of the VI [plus raw data if requested]) or `feature_generation` via the task key-word in the `get_standard_processing_options` call